 Neighborhood Matching Subfund (NMF)

-A fund supporting partnerships between the City and neighborhood associations to produce neighborhood-initiated planning, organizing, and improvement projects.
+A fund supporting partnerships between the City and neighborhood groups to produce neighborhood-initiated planning, organizing, and improvement projects.
 The City provides a cash match to the community’s contribution of volunteer labor, materials, professional services, or cash.
 The NMF is administered by the Department of Neighborhoods.

 Operating Budget